nickstienz/nighthawk149149/README.md

 # About
 I am interested in Computer Science and love to program whenever I have the time.
 I started programming in 2017 and continue to spend as much time possible working on my projects.

-My favorite language is Lua and I am using it to create my own programming language focused on math with heavy optimization.
+My favorite languages are Lua and C# .NET Core where I can make many different applications.
+I'm also an Anti-Cheat Developer and Researcher making Server-Side Anti-Cheats for the Roblox plateform after my previous work in packet based Minecraft Anti-Cheats.

 # Contact
 If you need to contact me you can do it through: